 We have a wide range of volunteering roles on offer and aim to match you with a role that you will find interesting and fulfilling.
 Our current opportunities are summarised here, with more details about the roles and services below.

 - Befrienders, to provide companionship.
 We have vacancies for face to face and telephone befriending.

-- Retail assistants, in our Fossgate, Burton Stone Lane, Bishopthorpe Road and Haxby shops.
+- Retail assistants, in our Fossgate, Burton Stone Lane, Haxby and Bishopthorpe Road shops.

 Our befriending service provides companionship and support to housebound older people living alone in the community.
 Many older people have few social contacts and feel socially isolated and lonely.
-We try to alleviate this by matching the older person with a carefully selected volunteer who agrees to call regularly, usually once a week
+We try to alleviate this by matching the older person with a carefully selected volunteer who agrees to visit or telephone regularly, usually once a week

 Our keeping in touch service provides regular monitoring calls throughout the year to older people with more limited social contacts.
 These calls provide friendship and the opportunity to raise any questions or concerns the older person may have.